Cluster of Excellence

 Multiscale Bioimaging: from Molecular Machines to Networks of Excitable Cells

-The Cluster aims to understand the structural and functional properties of excitable cardiac and neural cells across several length scales.
+The funded Cluster “Multiscale Bioimaging: from Molecular Machines to Networks of Excitable Cells” has the goal of to understand the structural and functional properties of excitable cardiac and neural cells at many different scales.
 To decipher disease-relevant nanoscale functional units in these cells innovative imaging methods will be developed and applied.
 The biomedical insights gained from the multiscale analysis shall then be used to devise novel diagnostic and therapeutic approaches for diseases of the heart and brain.
 Project spokespersons are Professor Tobias Moser, neuroscientist at the University Medical Centre Göttingen, Professor Claudia Steinem, chemist at Göttingen University and Professor Patrick Cramer, molecular biologist at the Max Planck Institute for Biophysical Chemistry.